-Distributed Denial of Service (DDoS) attacks are one of the largest availability and security concerns facing customers moving their applications to the cloud.
-A DDoS attack attempts to exhaust an application’s resources making the application unavailable to legitimate users.
-DDoS attacks can be targeted at any endpoint that is publicly reachable through the Internet.
+Distributed denial of service (DDoS) attacks are some of the largest availability and security concerns facing customers that are moving their applications to the cloud.
+A DDoS attack attempts to exhaust an application’s resources, making the application unavailable to legitimate users.
+DDoS attacks can be targeted at any endpoint that is publicly reachable through the internet.

-Azure DDoS Protection combined with application design best practices together provide defense against these attacks.
-These two service tiers are provided:
+Azure DDoS protection, combined with application design best practices, provide defense against DDoS attacks.
+Azure DDoS protection provides the following service tiers:

-- Basic: Automatically enabled as part of the Azure platform at no additional charge.
-Always-on traffic monitoring and real-time mitigation of common network level attacks provides the same defenses utilized by Microsoft’s online services.
+- Basic: Automatically enabled as part of the Azure platform.
+Always-on traffic monitoring, and real-time mitigation of common network-level attacks, provide the same defenses utilized by Microsoft’s online services.
 The entire scale of Azure’s global network can be used to distribute and mitigate attack traffic across regions.
 Protection is provided for IPv4 and IPv6 Azure public IP addresses.

-- Standard: Provides additional mitigation capabilities over the Basic service tier that are tuned specifically to Virtual Network resources.
-It is simple to enable and requires no application changes.
-Protection policies are tuned through dedicated traffic monitoring and machine learning algorithms and applied to public IP addresses associated to resources deployed in virtual networks, such as Azure Load Balancer, Azure Application Gateway, and Service Fabric instances, but this protection does not apply to App Service Environments.
-Real-time telemetry is available through Azure Monitor views during an attack and for history.
+- Standard: Provides additional mitigation capabilities over the Basic service tier that are tuned specifically to Azure Virtual Network resources.
+DDoS Protection Standard is simple to enable, and requires no application changes.
+Protection policies are tuned through dedicated traffic monitoring and machine learning algorithms.
+Policies are applied to public IP addresses associated to resources deployed in virtual networks, such as Azure Load Balancer, Azure Application Gateway, and Azure Service Fabric instances, but this protection does not apply to App Service Environments.
+Real-time telemetry is available through Azure Monitor views during an attack, and for history.
 Rich attack mitigation analytics are available via diagnostic settings.
-Application layer protection can be added through Application Gateway Web Application Firewall or by installing a 3rd party firewall from Azure Marketplace.
+Application layer protection can be added through the Azure Application Gateway Web Application Firewall or by installing a 3rd party firewall from Azure Marketplace.
 Protection is provided for IPv4 and IPv6 Azure public IP addresses.

 Types of DDoS attacks that DDoS Protection Standard mitigates

-DDoS Protection Standard can mitigate these types of attacks:
+DDoS Protection Standard can mitigate the following types of attacks:

-- Volumetric attacks - The attack's goal is to flood the network layer with substantial amount of seemingly legitimate traffic.
-It includes UDP floods, amplification floods and other spoofed-packet floods.
-DDoS Protection Standard mitigates these potential multi-gigabyte attacks by absorbing & scrubbing them leveraging Azure’s global network scale automatically.
+- Volumetric attacks: The attack's goal is to flood the network layer with a substantial amount of seemingly legitimate traffic.
+It includes UDP floods, amplification floods, and other spoofed-packet floods.
+DDoS Protection Standard mitigates these potential multi-gigabyte attacks by absorbing and scrubbing them, with Azure’s global network scale, automatically.

-- Application layer attacks - These attacks target web application packets to disrupt the transmission of data between hosts.
-It includes HTTP Protocol Violations, SQL injection, cross-site scripting and other layer 7 attacks.
-Using Application Gateway WAF with DDoS Protection Standard to provide defense against these attacks.
+- Resource (application) layer attacks: These attacks target web application packets, to disrupt the transmission of data between hosts.
+The attacks include HTTP protocol violations, SQL injection, cross-site scripting, and other layer 7 attacks.
+Use the Azure Application Gateway web application firewall, with DDoS Protection Standard, to provide defense against these attacks.
 There are also third-party web application firewall offerings available in the Azure Marketplace.

-DDoS Protection Standard protects resources in a virtual network including Public IPs associated with VMs, internal load balancers, and application gateways.
-When coupled with the Application Gateway WAF SKU, DDoS Protection Standard can provide full L3 to L7 mitigation capability.
+DDoS Protection Standard protects resources in a virtual network including public IP addresses associated with virtual machines, load balancers, and application gateways.
+When coupled with the Application Gateway web application firewall, DDoS Protection Standard can provide full layer 3 to layer 7 mitigation capability.